Git

 $ git add DbConnector

-$ git commit -am 'Fast forwarded to a common submodule child'
+$ git commit -am 'Fast forward to a common submodule child'

 This accomplishes the same thing, but at least this way you can verify that it works and you have the code in your submodule directory when you’re done.